FindMySchool LogoFindMySchool

 Best suited to students who respond well to clear expectations and structured routines.
 The academy expects full engagement with learning; those seeking a more relaxed environment may find the emphasis on determination and discipline demanding.
 The main challenge is securing a place in a heavily oversubscribed school.

 Yes.
 Ofsted rated the academy Good across all categories in November 2022, including sixth form provision.
 The Progress 8 score of +0.49 indicates students make above-average progress from their starting points.
-Nearly half of sixth form university entrants secure Russell Group places.
 The school combines strong pastoral care with academic ambition.

 The school admits 180 students to Year 7 each September through Waltham Forest coordinated admissions.
 After looked-after children and those with EHCPs naming the school, places go to siblings, then by distance from the school gate.
 There are no faith criteria despite the school's Christian character.
-The last distance offered was 0.641 miles in 2024.
+Last-distance figures vary annually, so families should check current admissions information.

 Yes.
 With 732 applications for 179 places, competition is intense.
 The subscription ratio of over four applications per place makes this one of the most sought-after schools in Waltham Forest.
 Families typically need to live within 0.7 miles to secure a distance-based place.